Shopping for the Finest Japanese Products No.1: Ubukeya Nihonbashi-Ningyōchō, Tōkyō

 The functional beauty of finely-honed blades: a time-honoured craft tradition.

-The term, shoku-shōnin, refers to merchant craftsmen.
-Rather than buying their stock from wholesalers and simply selling it on to customers as conventional retailers do, shoku-shōnin buy in unfinished items from the makers and craft the finishing touches themselves, to suit the needs of their customers.
+Located in the Nihonbashi-Ningyōchō district of Tokyo, Ubukeya knife shop is a traditional shoku-shōnin establishment that retains the values of a bygone era.
+The term, shoku-shōnin, refers to merchant craftsmen who, rather than buying their stock from wholesalers and simply selling it on to customers as conventional retailers do, buy in unfinished items from the makers and craft the finishing touches themselves, to suit the needs of their customers.
 They also repair and maintain items.

-Japan had a flourishing culture of maintaining and repairing everyday items during the Edo Period (1603 – 1868).
-Merchant craftsmen all over Japan were in the business of selling and servicing all sorts of items, ranging from umbrellas to paper lanterns, footwear and knives.
+Japan had a flourishing culture of maintaining and mending household items during the Edo Period (1603 – 1868).
+Merchant craftsmen all over Japan were in the business of selling and servicing all sorts of products, ranging from umbrellas to paper lanterns, footwear and knives.

 In Tokyo, venerable businesses that retain the atmosphere of that bygone era can still be found in the Nihonbashi-Ningyōchō district.
 Manabi-Japan visited the knife shop, Ubukeya, where the way of the merchant craftsman continues to flourish.